Photograph, Border Inn, Main Street Bacchus Marsh 1883

 Physical description

 Small sepia unframed photograph on card with gold border framing photograph.
 Housed in the album, 'Photographs of Bacchus Marsh and District in 1883 by Stevenson and McNicoll'.
 The image shows the Border Inn Hotel at an angle depicting the front of the building facing directly to the camera.
-It is a two storey brick building.
+It is a two storey brick building, with one-story additions at either end.
 Five chimneys can be seen extending from the building.
 The bottom storey has a verandah extending onto the footpath.
 A covered wagon, probably a coach, with four horses in harness is in front of the building.
 There are several people in the image.
-Two people are sitting at the front of the wagon.
+Two people are sitting on the driver’s seat of the wagon.
 Another man is standing holding the reins of the horses.
 At his feet is a dog.
 Behind them are two male adults.
 One is holding a small child.
-Some young children stand behind him.
+A young boy stands beside him.

 Inscriptions & markings